Cost of Simulating Entanglement in Steering Scenario: Introduction

-As shown in Fig. \ref{fig:resource_transformation}, each input $x$ to the channel corresponds to a local measurement choice for Alice, which we collectively represent by a family of positive operator-measures (POVMs) $\{M_{a|x}\}_{a,x}$.
-She receives a classical output $a$ while Bob jointly receives the (unnormalized) quantum output
+As shown in Fig. \ref{fig:resource_transformation}, each input $x$ to the channel corresponds to a local measurement choice for Alice, which we collectively represent by a family of positive operator-valued measures (POVMs) $\{M_{a|x}\}_{a,x}$.
+She receives a classical output $a$ while Bob receives the (unnormalized) quantum output

-with probability $q(a|x)=\tr[\sigma_{a|x}]$.
-It is convenient to denote a c-to-cq channel by the set of labeled quantum outputs $\mc{A}=\{\sigma_{a|x}\}$, called a state assemblage, and we write $\rho_{AB}\mapsto\mc{A}$ when Eq. \eqref{Eq:channel-conversion} holds.
+with probability $p(a|x)=\tr[\sigma_{a|x}]$.
+It is convenient to denote a c-to-cq channel by the set of labeled quantum outputs $\mc{A}=\{\sigma_{a|x}\}$, called a state assemblage \cite{Uola2020}, and we write $\rho_{AB}\mapsto\mc{A}$ when Eq. \eqref{Eq:channel-conversion} holds.